Photonics Spectra BioPhotonics Vision Spectra Photonics Showcase Photonics Buyers' Guide Photonics Handbook Photonics Dictionary Newsletters Bookstore

 “Many of the processes we perform are difficult to capture with sensors and difficult to evaluate with traditional machine vision methods, especially for image data, because there are no ‘clear edges’ to detect — melting edges are fluid, and defects are often detected only during the process, especially during welding,” said Jonas Zöller, TRUMPF’s head of R&D software development business center systems.
 “This is why we need AI extensions to our current sensor methods.”

-Harald Kröger, (left) SiMa.ai’s head of sales and president of its automotive business, and Richard Bannmüller, CTO of TRUMPF Laser Technology, stand in front of TRUMPF's TruLaser Cell 8030.
+Harald Kröger, (right) SiMa.ai’s head of sales and president of its automotive business, and Richard Bannmüller, CTO of TRUMPF Laser Technology, stand in front of TRUMPF's TruLaser Cell 8030.
 The laser system is among those set to receive AI integration for process monitoring.
 Courtesy of TRUMPF.

 Through the collaboration, SiMa.ai’s compact AI chips will be integrated directly into the laser systems.
 AI-optimized sensor technology will monitor the quality of the laser welding process in real time and evaluate more than 3000 images per second.